-The course work consists of a final exam, and a FIVE-page empirical project.
-This year will be focused on the "The Great Moderation" (see corresponding file on the web page).
-Grades for this course will be based on the final exam (70%), and the project (30%).
-The final exam will have two parts: Some questions (50%) and identification of 10 generated time series (20%).
+The course work consists of a final exam, five problem sets that will require theoretical and computationally work and a FIVE-page project.
+The project can be theoretical or applied.
+This year will be focused on the VAR methodology (see corresponding file on the web page).
+Grades for this course will be based on the final exams (70%), and the project (30%).
+The problem sets are a necessary condition in order to get a final grade.
+I encourage individuals to work together on the problem sets.
+You will undoubtedly teach each other more about time series while working in a problem set than I will in class.
+Each individual is, however, required to turn in a separate problem set answer sheet.